rowanthorpe/mutex-tools/src/doc/README.md

   connected pipelines, if the programs at the other end fill their buffers and can't continue.
-* By default the executables and libs are compiled with `-static`, to compile them dynamically either tweak `m` or compile them manually.
+* By default the executables and libs are compiled with `-static`, to compile them dynamically either tweak the build-tool `m` or compile them manually.

 Authors
 -------